diaztunjano/airbnb-clone/guide.md

 - Aligning:
   - By default, elements align as blocks.
 We need to use `className="flex"` in the container that has the elements.
+  - When using `className="flex-grow"` the div takes as much space as possible.

 - Responsive:
   - Grids: